brianssparetime/blog/content/posts/late-march-2021-photos-in-northbeach/index.md

 ---

-Mostly HP5+ on my Canon L1, some Delta 100, and some color Cinestill 50D, shot on the Moskva5 in 6x6 format (instead of the 6x9 I've previously shot with that camera).
+Mostly HP5+ on my <nuxt-link to="canon-L1-review">Canon L1 </nuxt-link>,some Delta 100, and some color Cinestill 50D, shot on the <nuxt-link to="moskva5-review">Moskva5</nuxt-link> in 6x6 format (instead of the 6x9 I've previously shot with that camera).
 Not sure I've shot enough Cinestill 50D to have a real opinion yet, but so far so good.

 <v-img src="000041480011.jpg" alt="bar" :dirp="dir"></v-img>
 <v-img src="000041180032.jpg" alt="bar" :dirp="dir"></v-img>